Master of Arts in Classical String Performance in association with the Irish Chamber Orchestra.

-In addition, there are regular masterclasses and workshops by internationally acclaimed visiting directors, soloists, and guests of the ICO, as well as a chance to join and interact with the global gathering of musicians, dancers, and scholars operating at the Irish World Academy of Music and Dance.
+Students also benefit from regular masterclasses and workshops by internationally acclaimed visiting directors, soloists, and guests of the ICO, and the opportunity to join and interact with the global gathering of musicians, dancers, and scholars based at the Irish World Academy of Music and Dance.

-There is a strong focus on developing all round musicianship, through regular Dalcroze, improvisation, rhythm and aural training workshops.
-There are workshops on performance technique, overcoming performance anxiety, developing efficient practicing skills and much more.
-We also offer pedagogy classes because we believe learning how to be a good teacher is important in developing your own reflective practice.
-With a view to developing a rounded musician, students are offered electives each semester.
-Options include:
+The Course focuses strongly on developing all-round musicianship through regular Dalcroze, improvisation, rhythm and aural training workshops.
+Other workshops include performance technique, overcoming performance anxiety, developing efficient practicing skills etc. Pedagogy classes are also on offer, as we believe learning how to be a good teacher is important in developing one’s own reflective practice.

 - Traditional Irish Music/Dance